roldriel/eones/docs/source/readme.md

 Eones is a minimalist, dependency-free library for expressive, clear, and powerful date/time manipulation.
 Inspired by natural language semantics, it allows you to manipulate, compare, and transform dates as if they were living entities.

-> *“That is not dead which can eternal lie, and with strange aeons even death may die.”*
+> *"That is not dead which can eternal lie, and with strange aeons even death may die."*
 > — *Abdul Alhazred*, Necronomicon

+### Philosophy

+> **Eones is not a datetime replacement.
+It's a temporal reasoning layer.**

+Eones exists to fill the gap between Python's low-level `datetime` and the need for semantic, calendar-aware date manipulation:

+- Using **only the standard library** (Python 3.9+)
+- Providing a **semantically rich and consistent API**
+- Supporting modern timezone-aware design with `zoneinfo`
+- Maintaining **modular and composable** architecture through clear separation of responsibilities (`Date`, `Delta`, `Range`)

+**Eones is for:**
+- Developers who want to reason about time semantically, not just manipulate timestamps
+- Teams that want **zero external dependencies** for maximum portability
+- Projects where **timezones, truncation, deltas and ranges** are central domain logic

 ---